tjvantoll/articles/kendo/angular-v-react/article.md

 To me, React Hooks are a microcosm of how I feel about React in general: they’re powerful and concise, but also esoteric at times.

-To discuss this let’s start with the first example from the [React documentation on hooks](https://reactjs.org/docs/hooks-intro.html).
+To discuss this, let’s start with the first example from the [React documentation on hooks](https://reactjs.org/docs/hooks-intro.html).

 ``` JavaScript
 import React, { useState } from 'react';